ashishtayal89/saxoktplan/Module_System/Readme.md

    1. Assing it to the **module.exports** or **exports** :

    For instance we consider the below code in file common_export2.js.
-But all other other properties of the export are assigned to this export.
+But all other properties of the export are assigned to this export.
 Run `npm run es6` and see the **common default 2**.
 Notice it exports a function instead of an object with some properties.
 Also notice that the `a` property is missing from the export since module.exports !== exports now.

    2. `Object.defineProperty(exports, "__esModule", { value: true });`